T. F. Green Airport station

-T. F. Green Airport (signed as T. F. Green Airport/Warwick) is a train station and intermodal facility in Warwick, Rhode Island, on the Northeast Corridor, adjacent to T. F. Green Airport.
+T. F. Green Airport station (signed as T. F. Green Airport/Warwick) is a train station and intermodal facility in Warwick, Rhode Island, on the Northeast Corridor, adjacent to T. F. Green Airport.
 It extends the MBTA Commuter Rail Providence/Stoughton Line from Boston, which previously only went as far as the Providence train station.
 The station was completed in October 2010 and MBTA service began on December 6, 2010.
 On November 14, 2011, service expanded to 10 weekday trains in each direction.
 Trips to and from Boston's South Station take 75 to 90 minutes.

 The station's primary purpose is to serve local commuters to Providence and Boston, but it will also bring passengers and employees to and from the airport.
 The station also makes it possible to move between T.F.
 Green and Logan International Airport in about two hours via subway and commuter rail.
 Amtrak trains cannot and do not serve the station because the track that serves the single platform is not electrified.
 Funding was not provided for the necessary track and electrical work, although long-range plans call for this infrastructure to be provided.